 Tesla opens showroom in China’s Xinjiang, region at center of US genocide allegations

-Tesla opens showroom in China’s Xinjiang, region at center of US genocide allegations5 min read .
-Updated: 04 Jan 2022, 06:36 PM IST

 - Maker of electric cars risks wading into a human-rights dispute that has entangled Western companies